 Celebrate Your Name Week: Jennifer

-March 6-12 is Celebrate Your Name Week!
-I figured I’d celebrate by discussing the names of our cast of characters here at Coolest Family on the Block.
-I told you about how Muppet got his name and how Adaline got her name and why I spell it wrong, why Cool Daddy’s name is a secret, and how we named Jordan (the baby we lost to miscarriage).
+March 6-12 is Celebrate Your Name Week.
+I told you about how Muppet got his name and how Adaline got her name and why I spell it wrong.

 Hi, my name is Jenn (“Hi Jenn”).
 Of course my given name is Jennifer.
 I went by Jenny from birth until high school.
 Since my close family called me Jenny I suddenly became uncomfortable with anyone that I wasn’t close with calling me Jenny.
 In the 10th grade I switched over to Jenn, with two n’s.
 Please don’t forget the second n.
 An easy way to remember is “Two n’s means more of Jenn!” (and come on, who doesn’t want that?!).
 I never go by Jennifer, but often introduce myself as such since apparently people can’t hear and want to call me “Jean” or “Jan” (and believe me, I speak clearly).
 I’m certain to let people know to call me Jenn as I don’t like being called Jennifer.
 I think my middle name is pretty sweet so you’ll have to go here to read about it.